-In total, 33 users took part in the experiment with 20 Japanese speakers and 13 non-Japanese speakers.
-Their age ranges from 9 and 51 (M=31, SD = 15.177).
-Around half (51%) of them have experienced with robot before.
-With around half of those people describing an experience with the robot Pepper from Softbank.
+In total, 33 users participated in the experiment, 20 Japanese speakers and 13 non-Japanese speakers.
+Their age ranges from 9 and 51 (M=31, SD = 15.2).
+Around half (51%) of participants have interacted with robots before, such as ‘Pepper’, a humanoid robot, designed for human interaction, typically as a store front receptionist.

-After their interaction with EMI, they were asked to complete a survey in order to give us feedback about various aspects of EMI.
+After their interaction with EMI, visitors were asked to complete a survey in order to provide feedback about various aspects of EMI.
 A 5-point Likert scale (“strongly agree, agree and neutral, disagree and strongly disagree”) was used to seek their agreement with various statements.
 A summary of the survey questions and results is illustrated in figure X. Questions requiring short answers, such as general comments about the robot or their impression of EMI’s personality, were also asked.

 Result and Discussion